What is Daring Greatly™?

-- 10 weeks of online zoom sessions with Emma Collins, a Certified Daring Way™ Facilitator (CDWF) who has been intensively trained in facilitating The Daring Way™ Workshops.
+- 8 Sessions of online zoom sessions with Emma Collins, a Certified Daring Way™ Facilitator (CDWF) who has been intensively trained in facilitating The Daring Way™ Workshops.

 - Materials and downloads to support your learning.

 - An extra weekly drop in zoom call for all current participants of my Daring Greatly online programs to ask questions and check in around the work.
-Tuesdays 12 – 12.45pm.
+Mondays 12 – 12.45pm.

 - Practical tools and processes to use beyond the workshop, including worksheets and reference materials.